PeterMosmans/gitlab-demolab/README.rst

    docker-compose stop

 By default all data, configuration and logs will be stored in persistent Docker volumes.
 They will remain, even if you stop or remove the Docker containers.
-To clean everything up, remove the containers by hand.
+To clean everything up, remove the containers including named volumes.

 .. code-block:: console

-   docker-compose rm
+   docker-compose down --remove-orphans --volumes
-   source .env
-   docker volume rm ${DEMO_NAME}-gitlab_{config,data,logs,runner_config}

 Please note that this is a lab setup - and not meant to be used in production in any way.